 MLL's technical provisions for solvency purposes are calculated differently to those reported in the financial statements.
-The technical provisions for solvency purposes are £1,198k lower (2023: £705k lower) than the technical provisions reported in the financial statements, reflecting the VIF and the risk margin held for solvency purposes.
+The technical provisions for solvency purposes are £911k lower (2024: $\pounds$ 1,198k lower) than the technical provisions reported in the financial statements, reflecting the VIF and the risk margin held for solvency purposes.